 - Chop ¼ onion into 1-inch (2.5-cm) pieces.

 - Peel 1 knob ginger and slice into small pieces.
-Put all the chopped vegetables into a food processor.
+Put all the chopped vegetables into a food processor (I use my 3-cup Cuisinart Blender Food Processor Duo) or a high-powered home blender like Vitamix.

 - Purée until fine and smooth.

-- To the food processor, add 1½ Tbsp sugar, 1 Tbsp miso, ¼ tsp Diamond Crystal kosher salt, and freshly ground black pepper.
+- Add 1½ Tbsp sugar, 1 Tbsp miso, ¼ tsp Diamond Crystal kosher salt, and freshly ground black pepper to the vegetable purée.

 - Add 1 tsp toasted sesame oil, ½ cup rice vinegar (unseasoned), and ¼ cup neutral oil.

 - Process again until the dressing is completely smooth.
-Taste the dressing and adjust the seasoning with salt.
+Taste and adjust the seasoning with salt, as needed.
 If it‘s too sour, add a bit more sugar.
-If you prefer the dressing to be lighter, add water to thin it (I don‘t add water so the dressing will keep longer).
+If you prefer a lighter dressing, add water to thin it; I don‘t add water so the dressing will keep longer.

 To Serve